snibbor/Qymia-in-QuPath/README.md

-# Qiimia in QuPath
+# Qymia in QuPath
-### Quantitative Immunofluorescence/Immunohistochemistry Molecular Image Analysis (QIIMIA, Qiimia, "kee-m-ee-a" or "k-EYE-m-ee-a") in QuPath
+### Quantitative Immunofluorescence/Immunohistochemistry Molecular Image Analysis (QYMIA, Qymia, "kee-m-ee-a" or "k-EYE-m-ee-a") in QuPath

 Fast, high-throughput quantification of multiplex immunofluorescence and/or immunohistochemistry staining in clinical specimens (tissue microarrays, whole tissue sections) by molecular compartmentalization techniques (tissue and cell-based) in QuPath.

-Qiimia is currently designed as a 2 part GUI extension where you make compartments with Qiimia Compartment Builder and quantify the target expression within these compartments with Qiimia Quant.
-The Qiimia Compartment Builder portion of the extension is under construction, however QuPath natively provides many ways to define molecular compartments of interest.
+Qymia is currently designed as a 2 part GUI extension where you make compartments with Qymia Compartment Builder and quantify the target expression within these compartments with Qymia Quant.
+The Qymia Compartment Builder portion of the extension is under construction, however QuPath natively provides many ways to define molecular compartments of interest.

 ## Workflow Demo Version 0.0.1:

-This workflow uses the QuPath built-in SimpleThresholder as well as Qiimia Quant
+This workflow uses the QuPath built-in SimpleThresholder as well as Qymia Quant

 ## Whole Tissue Sections: